aleksandrbliznov/ServiceNEW2/README_Radicenter.md

 # 🚀 Service PRO - Radicenter Deployment Guide

-This guide provides step-by-step instructions for deploying Service PRO to Radicenter hosting with the domain `http://lexanco.eu/servicepro`.
+This guide provides step-by-step instructions for deploying Service PRO to Radicenter hosting with the domain `http://asbg.ee/servicepro`.

 ## 📋 System Requirements

 - **Python**: 3.6+ (confirmed available on Radicenter)
 - **Database**: MySQL (confirmed available on Radicenter)
 - **Web Server**: Apache on Linux (confirmed)
-- **Domain**: lexanco.eu with subdomain servicepro
+- **Domain**: asbg.ee with subdomain servicepro
+- **All scripts are Python 3 compatible** with UTF-8 encoding

 ## 🛠️ Pre-deployment Setup